alphaugo/Cell-Metrix/README.md

 🔗 Uses UART communication between ESP8266 and Arduino Nano for seamless data transmission

 Ideal for solar-powered systems, portable battery setups, or educational hardware integration projects.

+                                                AI integration

+We trained a lightweight AI model using real-world BMS data.
+The model predicts battery anomalies using just temperature and voltage.

+It’s designed to enhance the decision-making of our BMS by identifying early failure risks

+and recommending safe actions like activating the fan, cutting charge, or alerting the user